 ANSYS is also a self contained program in that the Pre-processor (model definition), Processor (solver) and Post-processor (output) are all integrated into a single code.
 All of these components may be accessed either through a graphical user interface (GUI) or through execution commands.

 Use SSH to connect to a DECS compute server with X11 forwarding enabled.
-A tutorial for using SSH to with X11 forwarding can be found here.
+We recommend using the X2Go client.

 You can set the environment for a session by typing source $SOFT/ansys at the command prompt.